Dahan13/Projet_RMN_EMMA/README.md

 <br>
-This installation is compatible for all platforms, however we do not provide any support for MAC/Linux/Debian machines.
+This installation is compatible for all platforms, however we do not provide any support for MAC/Linux/Debian machines yet.
 <br>
 <br>